gitshouvik/digital-dice/README.md

 # Simulating digital dice

 Can two wrongs be right?
-The plot below is a demonstration of how two stochastic processes have negative drifts separately but a random combination of those two leads to drift which is positive!
+The plot below is a demonstration of how two stochastic processes have negative drifts separately, but a random combination of those two leads to a drift which is positive!
 This is known as [Parrondo's paradox](https://en.wikipedia.org/wiki/Parrondo%27s_paradox).

 ![image](https://user-images.githubusercontent.com/30939351/185399330-39b959cb-53a4-4b7b-afd7-cdd02ef75cbe.png)